wrender/transferscripts/README.md

 -  Once the service is running on the DMZ server, you can view the log at /opt/mirrorsync/mirrorsync.log to view information, or run `sudo systemctl status mirrorsync` to view systemctl status

 -  You can list images in /opt/mirrorsync/container_mirror/images.txt that you want to syncronize from the internet.
 For example: `echo "httpd:2.4.54" >> /opt/mirrorsync/container_images.txt`

+# Troubleshooting
+ - Look for errors in the service with `sudo journalctl -e -u mirrorsync`
+ - Check the log with `sudo tail -f /opt/mirrorsync/mirrorsync.log`
+ - Modules that have long running jobs there is an rclone log.
+For example:  `sudo tail -f /opt/mirrorsync/pypi_mirror/rclone.log` or "previous-rclone.log" for the prevous run.
+ - Some individual components run in a docker container like apt_mirror.
+If they are set to start, and are failing check the status with something like:  `sudo docker logs -f apt-mirror`